COU 6310 Introduction to Counseling Theories

 COU 6596 Clinical Training I

-Fall 2018: September 11 -14 (subject to change) Spring and Fall 2019: TBA (clinical training will be Mon-Fri beginning Spring 2019) Clinical Training I is a four (4) day (five days beginning Spring 2019) intensive experience for the purpose of face-to-face interaction, further orientation to the counseling professions and preparation for field work in the students practicum and internship courses.
+Spring 2019: January 14-18 Fall 2019: September 9 -13 Spring 2020: January 13-17 Clinical Training I is a five-day intensive experience for the purpose of face-to-face interaction, further orientation to the counseling professions and preparation fieldwork in the student’s practicum and internship courses.
 The training will specifically focus on skills development, multicultural issues, legal and ethical issues in counseling practice, and group work.
 Academic Advising will also be available during this time.
 Clinical Training I must be completed before the student can participate in Practicum (COU 6390) or Internship (COU 6995).

 COU 6597 Clinical Training II

-Fall 2018: September 11 – 14 (subject to change) Spring and Fall 2019: TBA (clinical training will be Mon-Fri beginning Spring 2019) Clinical Training I is a four day (five days beginning Spring 2019) intensive experience for the purpose of face-to-face interaction that is designed to address more advanced issue in counseling; such as supervision and consultation, the licensing process, professional identity development, and career exploration.
+Spring 2019: January 14-18 Fall 2019: September 9 -13 Spring 2020: January 13-17 Clinical Training II is a five-day intensive experience for the purpose of face-to-face interaction that is designed to address more advanced issue in counseling; such as supervision and consultation, the licensing process, professional identity development, and career exploration.
 Clinical Training II is designed to be concurrent with enrollment in either Practicum (COU 6390) or Internship (COU 6995).